 - Open the Trustifi extension pane and select the security options desired.

 - The recipient opens the email, which redirects to a 2-factor authentication page.

-- 2-factor authentication occurs with either a code texted to the recipient’s phone or a code that was already shared between sender and recipient.
+- 2-factor authentication occurs with either a code or password sent to the recipient’s phone via text message or a code that was already shared between sender and recipient.

 - The recipient opens the attachment.
 If needed, the recipient can send an encrypted reply directly from the same page.

 Closing Thoughts On Sending Encrypted Files Over Email

 In the end, sending and receiving secure email messages and attachments is not as intuitive or straightforward as it should be without using a third-party resource like Trustifi.
 Sending a secure mail attachment or file through standard encryption methods incorporated into your preferred email client can be a hassle to set up.
 It requires coordination between the sender and recipient prior to the secured email being sent.
 While this type of approach can work for specific needs, it is difficult to incorporate into normal business operations.